Hildebrand Law, P.C. mobile logo

 On appeal, The Arizona Court of Appeals affirmed the trial court’s rulings and orders.

 If you need information about whether a spouse’s hostility can be the basis to modify a child custody order in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.